 -1 Filename

 Array normal

-x1_start x2_start

-NBElts Pitch Width Apodisation Focus
+$x1_start$ $x2_start$ x3_start

+NBElts_J $Pitch_J$ $Width_J$ Apodisation_J unused $Deflection_J$

+NBElts_K $Pitch_K$ $Width_K$ Apodisation_K unused Deflection_K

-Deflection Velocity
+unused Velocity

-filename is the name of the .sgl file containing the signal that will be used by the array. -1 is an internal code for SimSonic2D, which must precede the file name.
-The file must be located in the simulation directory.

-Array normal This number, equal to 1 or 2, indicates the direction of the normal to the array.
-1 therefore means that the array is aligned along direction 2, and vice versa.

-x1_start expressed in grid coordinates (integer), is the coordinate along direction 1 of the array element with the smallest coordinate.

-x2_start expressed in grid coordinates (integer), is the coordinate along direction 2 of the array element with the smallest coordinate.

-NBElts Number N of (identical) elements in the array

-Pitch expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements)

-Width expressed in number of grid steps (integer), is the dimension of each element.
-All the "Width" points belonging to a given element behaves in the same way during signal emission.

-Apodization 0 or 1.
-If set to 1, the signal amplitude on each element is apodized based on a Hann window.
+- filename is the name of the .sgl file containing the signal that will be used by the array. -1 is an internal code for SimSonic3D, which must precede the file name.
+The file must be located in the simulation directory. - Array normal This number, equal to 1, 2 or 3, indicates the direction of the normal to the array plane. - x1_start expressed in grid coordinates (integer), is the coordinate along direction 1 of the array element with the smallest coordinate. - x2_start expressed in grid coordinates (integer), is the coordinate along direction 2 of the array element with the smallest coordinate. - x3_start expressed in grid coordinates (integer), is the coordinate along direction 3 of the array element with the smallest coordinate. - NBElts_J Number N_J of (identical) elements along the direction J - NBElts_K Number N_K of (identical) elements along the direction K - Pitch_J expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements) along the direction J - Pitch_K expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements) along the direction K - Width_J expressed in number of grid steps (integer), is the width of each element along the direction J. - Width_K expressed in number of grid steps (integer), is the width of each element along the direction K. Each element is spread over Width_J×Width_K grid points, which behave in the same way during the signal emission. - Apodization_J 0 or 1.
+If set to 1, the signal amplitude is apodized on each element along the direction J based on a Hann window.
 This value must be set to 0 if the array only has one element.

-Focus expressed in number of grid steps (integer).
-When different from 0, the array will focus on an axis perpendicular to the array, going through the center of the array, at a distance FocalLength from the array.
-This is done by SimSonic2D by delaying signal.
-This value may be positive or negative.
+- Apodization_K 0 or 1.
+If set to 1, the signal amplitude is apodized on each element along the direction K based on a Hann window.
 This value must be set to 0 if the array only has one element.

-Deflection expressed in degrees (floating point number), controls the emission angle for plane wave emission.
-It corresponds to add delays varying linearly with the element positions.
-This value may be positive or negative.

-Velocity is the velocity expressed in physical velocity units (floating point number, usually $mm/\mu s$) used to calculate the delays for focusing or deflection.
-It should therefore correspond to the velocity of the homogeneous medium in which the array is located.
+The apodization factor on each element is the product of the apodization along the directions J and K. - unused Must be left to 0 in the current version of SimSonic3D. - Deflection_J expressed in degrees (floating point number), controls the emission angle in the IJ plane, for plane wave emission.
+It corresponds to add delays varying linearly with the element positions along the dimension J. This value may be positive or negative. - Deflection_K expressed in degrees (floating point number), controls the emission angle in the IK plane, for plane wave emission.
+It corresponds to add delays varying linearly with the element positions along the dimension K. This value may be positive or negative. - unused Must be left to 0 in the current version of SimSonic3D. - Velocity is the velocity expressed in physical velocity units (floating point number, usually $mm/\mu s$) used to calculate the delays for focusing or deflection.
+It should therefore correspond to the velocity of the homogeneous medium in which the array is located. - Number of VAR Array Source Files VAR may be either T11, T22, T33, T12, T23, T31, V1, V2 or V3.
+[Default=0] This value N is an integer indicating how many emitters arrays (for variables VAR) are going to be defined from .rcv3D files.

-The best way to understand how the arrays are positioned is to consider the examples provided in section 3.4.5 on receivers arrays.

-Number of VAR Array Source Files VAR may be either T11, T22, T12, V1 or V2.
-[Default=0] This value N is an integer indicating how many emitters arrays (for variables VAR) are going to be defined from .rcv2D files.
 Directly following this line, there must be N file names corresponding to each array.